Australia-China Council: History

-The concept of the Australia-China Council was borne out of discussions in 1975 between the first Australian Ambassador to China, Dr Stephen FitzGerald, and Jocelyn Chey who was a counsellor at the Australian Embassy in Beijing and later became the first head of the council's secretariat.
-On 11 May 1976, Dr Stephen FitzGerald wrote a letter to the then Foreign Affairs Minister, Andrew Peacock.
-He said:

-This letter led to the establishment of the Australia-China Council in 1978 by the Orders-In-Council.
+The concept of the Australia-China Council was borne out of discussions in 1975 between the first Australian Ambassador to China, Stephen FitzGerald, and Jocelyn Chey who was a counsellor at the Australian Embassy in Beijing and later became the first head of the council's secretariat.
+This led to the establishment of the Australia-China Council in 1978 by the Orders-In-Council.

 When FitzGerald returned to Australia, he convened a working group which presented a report to Peacock recommending the establishment of an advisory body which would make recommendations to the Minister for Foreign Affairs on the ways to develop and strengthen relations with China and which, under ministerial supervision, administers funding to support programs which will advance the bilateral relationship.
 The council would have an independent board representing, on a rotating basis, all major sectors and stakeholder groups involved in Australia-China relations.
 The board would be supported by a small secretariat in the Department of Foreign Affairs and Trade.
 The model has proved to be highly successful and effective and was later replicated with other bilateral foundations, councils and institutes in DFAT.
 This structure has remained largely unchanged to this day.
 Initially, sixteen council members were appointed under the chairmanship of Professor Geoffrey Blainey, former chairman of the Australia Council.

-Board members

-The Australia-China Council Chair's commitment, guidance and leadership has been invaluable in developing, furthering and maintaining the successful bilateral relationship that Australia and China hold today.